mzanini/plunge/README.md

 # Usage
 To query the [Quandl WIKIP Stock Price API](https://www.quandl.com/databases/WIKIP) you need a token.
 To obtain a token you just need to create a free account with Quandl.
 Once you have the token, place it in a file named _token_ in the main project directory.

+# Development
+Run the tests with the command `rspec` or `bundle exec rspec` if you didn't install rspec globally in your system.